MohanKMishra/Activity-clone/README.md

-To use this Activity Tracker App.
+# To use this Activity Tracker App.
-You have to follow few steps.
+* You have to follow few steps.
-  In this app, right now there are only two user that is why two card is showing over there.
+* In this app, right now there are only two user that is why two card is showing over there.
-  Once you reach the cart, there are individually buttons for users.
-Afetr clicking on buttoons. there will be a modal open in the form of calendar. you can see user name in the above. firstly, calendar has started from 2021, but our task is started from 2020, for that there is back && next buttons. by clicking back, we will reach at the right month. then over there we can see the users ativity.
+* Once you reach the cart, there are individually buttons for users.
+Afetr clicking on buttoons. there will be a modal open in the form of calendar.
+*   you can see user name in the above.
+*  Firstly, calendar has started from 2021, but our task is started from 2020, for that there is back && next buttons.
+* By clicking back, we will reach at the right month. then over there we can see the users ativity.
-  To know the users activity timing, there is a day button just click and see the user activity over there.
+* To know the users activity timing, there is a day button just click and see the user activity over there.
-  In this way, this Activity Tracker App is working.
+* In this way, this Activity Tracker App is working.